Land cover

 However, if Land Cover isn't invoked, the details of the additional losses aren't displayed.

-The effects of using Land cover can be seen by comparing the following Polar plots between two low power units, this first plot has had land cover disabled:
+The effects of using Land cover can be seen by comparing the following Polar plots between two low power units.
+This first plot (Picture1) has had land cover disabled, whilst in the plot below (Picture2) Land Cover is enabled and a description of the coverage type at the cursor location indicated in the lower left data area.

 Whilst the second plot below, with the same settings, has land cover enabled: